Ghini/ghini.desktop/doc/imex.rst

       If client is not registered, return a numeric error code.

-.. admonition:: put_change(client_id, content)
+.. admonition:: put_change(client_id, content, baseline)
    :class: toggle

       Update the ghini database with the content of the collected pocket client logs.

-      Content is a single log line, each line describes a single plant, and it may refer to pictures, which are sent separately, also one per request.
+      Content is a complete log file, to be handled as a block.

+      Baseline is a timestamp, expressed as seconds since the Unix Epoch.

+      Each change line applies to a single plant or accession.
+Change lines are composed of change atoms, and atoms come in two flavours: additions (plant photos, accession verification) and overwrites (location name, location coordinates, quantity).
+Photos need be sent separately, one per request.
+Addition-atoms are always performed, while overwrite-atoms are approved, or rejected, based on their timestamp, the baseline value, and the last change of the affected object.
+In particular, an overwrite-atom is rejected if the affected object had been changed since the baseline, except of course if the change was part of this put_change action.

       If client is not registered, return a numeric error code.

+      Returns a list of numeric values, each corresponding to a log line, indicating whether the line was successfully applied, or (partially) rejected.

 .. admonition:: put_picture(client_id, name, base64)
    :class: toggle